Enugu North

 The postal code of the area is 400.

 Geography

-Enugu North LGA has a land size of 106 square kilometers, and a population of 244,852 at the 2006 census and an average temperature of 27 degrees Celsius.
+Enugu North LGA has a land size of 106 square kilometres or 41 square miles, and a population of 244,852 at the 2006 census and an average temperature of 27 degrees Celsius or 81 degrees Fahrenheit.
 The area's average humidity is 69 percent, and the LGA has two distinct seasons: dry and rainy, with a brief harmattan in the dry season.